GracesGames/GracesGames.github.io/_posts/2017-07-23-Co-operation-Co-dependent.markdown

 In the space shooter, the player controls a spaceship with the goal to shoot and avoid the enemy spaceships while trying to collect hearts.
 These hearts increase the shared health pool, thereby keeping the players alive.
 If either player collides with an enemy, the team's health is reduced.

-In the endless runner, the player controls a runner character with the goal to survive the endless spree of enemies and pitfalls, while collecting bullets.
+In the endless runner, the player controls a runner character with the goal to survive the endless spree of enemies and pitfalls, while collecting bullets along the way.
 These bullets are used by the spaceship player to shoot enemies.
-Both players can also pick up diamonds to further increase their score.
+Both players can also pick up diamonds to further increase their shared score.

 <DIV class="figure-block">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/ttoEdCzgCxA" frameborder="0" allowfullscreen ></iframe>